Alcohol licence application assessment process

 1. Acknowledgement – 5 working days

-You'll receive an acknowledgement email from the secretary of the DLC within 5 working days of submitting your application.
+You'll receive an acknowledgement email from the Alcohol Licencing team within 5 working days of submitting your application.

 The email will tell you if your application has been accepted or rejected, and request any further documentation that may be required.